- MIPO approach

 Brachialis has been identified posterior to biceps.
 Its fibers have been split longitudinally, providing extraperiosteal access to the anterolateral distal humeral shaft.

 For more distal fractures, purchase on the lateral humeral column can be gained through a slightly more distal incision beginning at the joint crease and extending 5-6 cm proximally.
-Develop the interval between biceps and brachioradialis medially and the "mobile wad" (brachioradialis, ECRL, ECRB) laterally.
+Develop the interval between biceps and brachialis medially and the "mobile wad" (brachioradialis, ECRL, ECRB) laterally.
 The radial nerve must be protected here.
 Retract or incise the brachialis, as needed, to gain extraperiosteal access to the anterior aspect of the lateral column of the distal humerus.

 Creating the tunnel